CURRENTLY ONLY OPEN TO MISSING ANIMAL RESPONSE TRAINING GRADUATES.

 - MARN members shall make every effort to maintain and improve their professional services, integrity, and reputation.

 - MARN members shall at all times be a positive and professional representative of the Missing Animal Response Network.
+This includes only appropriate use of MARN content and and posts in restricted groups and pages.
 Their actions reflect on the integrity of MARN, the integrity of other MARN members, and the lost pet industry.
 Any unprofessional or negative conduct or behavior will be grounds for revocation of membership.